Help2Pay Review

 Frequently Asked Questions

-10 questions about Help2Pay
+9 questions about Help2Pay

 Nine ASEAN markets.
 Malaysia (deepest coverage via FPX, Maybank2u, CIMB Clicks, Hong Leong Connect, RHB, AmOnline), Indonesia (BCA, Mandiri, BNI, BRI, CIMB Niaga), Vietnam (Vietcombank, Techcombank, Sacombank, BIDV, VietinBank), Thailand (Bangkok Bank, Kasikornbank, Siam Commercial Bank, Krungsri, Krungthai), the Philippines (BDO, Metrobank, UnionBank, Landbank, PNB), plus thinner coverage of Singapore, Cambodia, Myanmar and Brunei.
 Not active in Timor-Leste or Laos.
 No European, North American, Latin American, MENA or African coverage.

 Not directly.
 Help2Pay does not publish a SoftSwiss, EveryMatrix, Slotegrator, BetConstruct, Bragg or Altenar platform connector.
 Integration into a packaged-platform operator requires either a custom adapter build or routing through a third-party orchestrator.
-NORBr exposes Help2Pay as a certified connector classified as a BtoC e-Wallet method.
-Corefy and IXOPAY do not currently advertise a Help2Pay integration in their public connector lists.
+NORBr exposes Help2Pay as a certified connector classified as a BtoC e-Wallet method, while Corefy and IXOPAY do not currently advertise a Help2Pay integration in their public connector lists.
 For SoftSwiss-led operators specifically, the simpler local-method conversation usually routes through Nuvei or a SoftSwiss-certified payment partner that includes ASEAN coverage.

 Our Verdict: Should You Use Help2Pay?